Jack Abbott (The Young and the Restless): Doppelgänger

 In April 2015, it is revealed that there are two Jacks, one being Jack himself and another being Marco Annicelli, a doppelgänger hired by Victor.
 On-Air On-Soaps noted that there was much speculation leading up to the reveal, observing that "Many in the audience guessed it".
 Bergman took on dual roles, the first time he had done this in his career.
 The actor said that he was "having a ball" playing two characters, saying: "The challenge is to make it entertaining and the best way to do that is to make a lot of it funny, and we do."
 Luke Kerr of Daytime Confidential wrote: "[Victor] went shopping at Moguls-R-Us and came home with a shiny, new Jack Abbott (Peter Bergman) doppelganger, whom he's unleashed on Genoa City."
 Little is known about Fake Jack upon his introduction to the soap opera, apart from the fact that he was found by Victor in a Peruvian prison, although Bergman speculated that the character "is quite literally a doppelgänger, that lookalike we all supposedly have walking around on the planet somewhere".
 The character is described as a "loose cannon".
 Bergman also told TV Insider that Fake Jack "likes to wear bright stuff.
 [Laughs] I've been having a ball with the people in the wardrobe department!"

 Storylines

 Backstory

-John Robert Abbott, Jr. known commonly as Jack, is born on June 29 (in 1953 or 1954) to Dina Abbott and John Abbott.
+John Robert Abbott, Jr. known commonly as Jack, is born on June 29 1954 to Dina Abbott and John Abbott.
 He has two younger sisters, Ashley and Traci.
 Dina walks out on the family when Jack is only thirteen.
 John is left to raise their children on his own with assistance from housekeeper and nanny, Mamie Johnson (Marguerite Ray, and Veronica Redd).
 At the age of 19, Jack travels to Vietnam to serve in the army where he falls in love with a young Vietnamese woman known as Mai Yun.
 At war's end, Jack is forced to evacuate Mai Yun's village and loses contact with his soul mate.
 After graduating from college, Jack attends Harvard Business School where he becomes captain of the debate team.
 Jack graduates with an MBA and also gains the reputation of a playboy.